ethereum/ethereum-org-website/src/content/glossary/index.md

 ### consensus {#consensus}

-When a supermajority of nodes on the network all have the same blocks in their local copy of the blockchain.
+When a supermajority (more than 66%) of nodes on the network verify and agree on all of the same blocks in their local copy of the blockchain.
 Not to be confused with [consensus rules](#consensus-rules).

 ### consensus client {#consensus-client}